I Miss You (Blink-182 song): Legacy

-"I Miss You" continues to enjoy popularity decades after its release; it is one of several songs to count over one billion streams on Spotify, joining the platform's "Billions Club".
+"I Miss You" continues to enjoy significant and widespread popularity decades after its release; it is one of several songs to count over one billion streams on Spotify, joining the platform's "Billions Club".
 DeLonge's singing style on "I Miss You"–particularly his verse lyrics "Where are you / and I'm so sorry" and pronunciation of the word head as "yead" in the chorus—has been widely referenced throughout popular culture, and is considered something of a meme.
 DeLonge has publicly embraced the attention.
 Finneas once described DeLonge's delivery: "Tom comes into that song like he was on a balcony and he jumped off the balcony onto the song."
-A 10-hour YouTube loop of only DeLonge's verse from 2015 went viral; an A.V.
-Club commentator dubbed it oddly "hypnotic."
+A 10-hour YouTube loop of only DeLonge's verse from 2015 went viral, with David Anthony of The A.V.
+Club calling it "oddly hypnotic."